imnotamr/Operating-Systems-Scheduling-/README.md

 # Operating-Systems-Scheduling-
-I used Python to just make the coding (the module) for 4 Schedules ---> FCFS, RR, SJF and SRTF
+I used Python to just to make code (the module) for 4 Schedules ---> FCFS, RR, SJF and SRTF